DjangoForAll/Django-Course/Capstone/4_Data_model/Content/Readme.md

 - `care_type`: type of care,
 - `care_sub_type`: sub-type of the care,

-it should be related to every `visit`
+it should be related to every `visit` and `treatment`

 > Note: each model should maintain a `created_at` and `updated_at` properties.
 There should only be soft deletion!
 No record should be permanently deleted.
+> You are free to name the attributes however you want as long it follows database attribute naming conventions and makes sense.